How Long Therapy Actually Takes for Anxiety (A Roadmap)

 Note: Each person responds differently to therapy based on various factors like the nature of their anxiety, their relationship with the therapist, and personal commitment.
 So it's okay if your progress might seem slower than others — remember this is about your healing journey, not a race to the finish line.

 Hi, I’m Laura Jasen, LPCC, LMHC - an experienced therapist helping folks tackle their anxiety.
 At Sage & Sunshine Therapy, I’ve got your back every step of the way.
-Whether we work together for only a few sessions or for the long-term, your needs and goals will always stay at the forefront of our work together.
-Book a free, no-commitment consultation call today!
+Whether we work together for only a few sessions of anxiety therapy or for the long-term, your needs and goals will always stay at the forefront of our work together.
+Contact me or book a free, no-commitment consultation call today!

 Challenges of Short-Term Therapy For Anxiety